Leading in the Right Direction

 Section 5 – Nominating Committee and Election Procedures

-A. The Nominating committee, including the Nominating Committee Chairperson, shall be appointed by the Executive Committee.
-Voting by the Executive Committee shall be by written ballot.
+The Nominating Committee, including the Nominating Committee Chair, shall be appointed by the Executive Board.

-E. The Nominating Committee Chairperson shall announce the Nominating Ticket at the November Membership Meeting.
-Following the announcement of candidates, the Nominating Committee Chairperson shall ask for further nominations from the floor.
-These shall be added to the final written ballot and shall be shown as being nominated from the floor.
+D. present the slate of nominees at the October Membership Meeting.
+Following the announcement of candidates, the Nominating Committee Chair shall ask for further nominations from the floor.
+These shall be added to the final slate of nominees and ballot and shall be shown as being nominated from the floor.

 H. Newly elected officers shall be announced by the President at the conclusion of the election.
-The newly elected President shall have the right to appoint Committee Chairpersons immediately following the election.
+The newly elected President shall have the right to appoint Committee Chairs immediately following the election.
 Such appointed Chairs shall assume duties January 1st.